 At any level, before going inside any park, make sure to read all instructions so well and follow them strictly to avoid any awkward situation.

 - Don’t Follow anyone who told you should leave your car here

 Scams in Central America are going so easy, and one of the most popular ways of a tourist trap is a parking lot scam.
-It happens when you approach a parking area; you will someone -who looks like an official officer or someone who is in charge of monitoring the flow of automobiles- come to your car and tell you the area is fully completed.
+It happens when you approach a parking area; you will see someone -who looks like an official officer or someone who is in charge of monitoring the flow of automobiles- come to your car and tell you the area is fully completed.

 Then he will direct you to an alternative parking lot that is more expensive or a place where this person is actually not anyone unless he wants to get more money from you by paying to a lot he is running.
 Thus, don’t get anywhere without double-checking that the parking is undoubtedly full, and you can then search for another option that suits you.

-A tour program organized by a local tourism agency is always a good option for tourists who don’t want to waste time searching for parking, a safe spot to leave their car, and other such details while traveling.
+A tour program organized by a local tourism agency is always a good option for tourists who don’t want to waste time searching for parking, a safe spot to leave their car, and other such details while travelling.

-- Don’t leave your suitcase open on the floor
+- Don’t leave your suitcase open on the floor.

 No matter where you plan to stay in Central America, a luxury hotel, or a fancy resort, or a simple domestic hostel, don’t leave your luggage open on the floor.
 You’ll almost certainly find a scorpion inside your clothes, or you won’t even notice it until it’s too late and then “Ouch!”

 It really hurts, I know.
 Central America is just like a vast reserve, and you can find wildlife around you wherever you go, and the people of Central America have adapted their way of life to the nature of their surroundings.